 Versioning

 View a previous version of a topic, task or map.
-Just click the "More" button located on the action bar:
+Just click the "More" button located

 The popup dialog lists all previous versions together with a timestamp: